cookbrite/sample-mb-python-package/README.md

 * If you are **not** creating an internal package for MetaBrite, you should delete `LICENSE.metabrite`.
 * Run `init_package.sh` to propagate your own package's name where it needs to go.
+* Remove the contents of the README and replace with your own documentation or placeholders.

 # Additional Setup